convox/docs/docs/introduction/faq.md

 ## Can I setup multiple environments (dev/staging/production) with Convox?

-A common topology our users use is to create separate racks for each environment they wish.
+A common topology our users use is to create separate Racks for each environment they wish.
 Each Rack can be installed into any pre-existing VPCs you may have for your different environments to provide appropriate isolation and security between them.

 ## What about EKS-powered Racks?